ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/side-bar/index.md

 ### SideBarDef Configuration

 The previous configurations are shortcuts for the full fledged configuration using a `SideBarDef` object.
 For full control over the configuration, you must provide a `SideBarDef` object.
-The properties of `SideBarDef` are as follows:

-<api-documentation source='side-bar/resources/sideBar.json' section='sideBarProperties'></api-documentation>
+<interface-documentation interfaceName='SideBarDef' overridesrc='side-bar/resources/sideBar.json'></interface-documentation>

-Each panel has the following properties:
+The `toolPanels` property follows the `ToolPanelDef` interface:

-<api-documentation source='side-bar/resources/sideBar.json' section='toolPanelProperties'></api-documentation>
+<interface-documentation interfaceName='ToolPanelDef' overridesrc='side-bar/resources/sideBar.json'></interface-documentation>

 The following snippet shows configuring the tool panel using a `SideBarDef` object:

 <snippet>
 const gridOptions = {